googlegenomics/gcp-variant-transforms/README.md

   --region "${GOOGLE_CLOUD_REGION}" \
   "${COMMAND}"
 ```
-The flags `--project` and `--region` are needed unless their default values
+Both `--project` and `--region` flags are needed unless their default values
 are set in your local `gcloud` configuration.
 You may set the default project
 and region using the following commands:
 ```bash